 Expressing representations within the logical and physical structure of an Information Package helps institutions to explicitly understand the various states of the information throughout its lifecycle, therefore improving also the ease of long-term management and reuse of the information.

-Requirement 3.4: The structure of a Common Specification Information Package MUST explicitly define the possibilities for adding additional logical components into the Information Package.
+Requirement 3.5: The structure of a CS IP Information Package MUST explicitly define the possibilities for adding additional components into the Information Package.

 In addition to data and metadata, institutions might have the need to include additional information in an Information Package.
 For example, implementers might decide that XML Schemas about metadata structures and additional binary documentation about the original IT environment have to be added to the package.

-If this is the case, the Common Specification Information Package MUST NOT limit which components can constitute an Information Package, and MUST offer clearly defined extension points for the inclusion of these additional components into the Information Package.
+If this is the case, the CS IP Information Package MUST NOT limit which components can constitute an Information Package, and MUST offer clearly defined extension points for the inclusion of these additional components into the Information Package.
 At the same time these extension points MUST be defined in a way which does not interfere with other components (i.e. the extension points MUST be clearly separated from other components of an Information Package).

-Requirement 3.5: A Common Specification Information Package MUST follow a common conceptual structure regardless of its technical implementation.
+Requirement 3.6: A CS IP Information Package MUST follow a common conceptual structure regardless of its technical implementation.

-Based on requirements 3.1 – 3.4 we now present a common structure for any Common Specification Information Package (Figure 7).
+Based on requirements 3.1 – 3.4 we now present a common structure for any CS IP Information Package (Figure 7).